 20. BBC Podcasts

 The BBC provides a wide range of podcasts for the more casual student on a number of subjects.
 Most podcasts are updated regularly and concentrate on everything ranging from finance, sports and events.

 Many are also available in different languages via the World Service podcasts line.
 These podcasts are less profound and technically focused, which the average person can access more easily.

-The TED-Ed is another fantastic place to learn more broadly.
+The TED-Ed is another fantastic place to study more free online courses.
 A website full of instructional videos came from the same people who gave all the motivational web series.
 Most of them contain great animation and are 10 minutes or less long.

 TED-Ed is not only a wonderful platform for the curious, but also features extra materials and video quizzes.
 This makes the web highly useful both in formal educational environments and in fun ways to discuss new findings and topics.

 LessonPaths is another fantastic online learning tool to make learning content more accessible and easy.
 Users build connections to their favorite content from other pages on this platform.
 These collections are then rated by users, so many different high-quality open sources can be easily found on a particular subject.

 Memrise is another impressive free website for online classes that provides ease of use and comfort.
 Memrise is available both on desktop and as an app.
 If you study language, Memrise is a very powerful tool.
 While some of the course material is users’ content, the web site also covers many other subjects.